-- 1. Install docker, docker-compose and the docker-machine as described in HowTo install the docker container platform? - 2.
+- 1. On the host machine install docker, docker-compose and the docker-machine as described in HowTo install the docker container platform? - 2.
 On the host machine install Git.
 Follow the instructions on the website specified for your operating system. - 3.
 Get the Annot source code from the main fork.
 Run from the command line: git clone https://gitlab.com/biotransistor/annot.git